a-rodin/ticker-srv/README.md

 It is supposed that the clients select port by random and use random instance of slavesrv.

-The pinger.js check that the server actually works and not frozen, and if it doesn't it restrts the server.
+The pinger.js check that the server actually works and is not frozen, and if it doesn't it restrts the server.

 Running